go-vikunja/vikunja/docs/content/doc/usage/webhooks.md

 To create a webhook, in the project options select "Webhooks".
 The form will allow you to create and modify webhooks.

-Check out [the api docs](https://try.vikunja.io/api/v1/docs#tag/webhooks) for information about how to create webhooks programatically.
+Check out [the api docs](https://try.vikunja.io/api/v1/docs#tag/webhooks) for information about how to create webhooks programmatically.

 ## Available events and their payload